WHOIGit/nes-lter-growth-grazing-chl/methods.md

 The chl\_grazing\_experiment\_retrieve\_ctd\_data Matlab script is used to retrieve the date\_time\_utc\_sampling, latitude, longitude, depth, and temperature\_sampling directly and automatically from the CTD files stored in the REST-API.

-Inputs: CRUISE-chl-grazing-experiments-raw.csv files

-Outputs: CRUISE-chla-grazing-experiments-ctd-raw.csv files stored in the chl-grazing-experiment-ctd-raw folder

 ### Retrieving temperature during incubation

 The chl\_grazing\_experiment\_retrieve\_temp\_inc\_data.m Matlab script is used to retrieve the mean/std temperature in the tanks during dilution experiments.
-For each cast/depth, get the mean/std temperature recorded by the HOBO data loggers in the different tanks.
+For each it cast/depth, gets the mean/std temperature recorded by the HOBO data loggers in the different tanks.
 Because of the lack of records in terms of which bottles in which tanks (there are up to 3 CRUISE\_temp\_inc_X.csv files for each cruise), the mean/std in each tank are retrieved and the values with the lowest temperature difference will be kept and saved automatically.

-Inputs: CRUISE-chl-grazing-experiments-ctd-raw.csv files and CRUISE\_temp\_inc_X.csv files

-Outputs: CRUISE-chla-grazing-experiments-temp-inc-raw.csv files.

 ### Chl-a calculation

 The chl\_grazing\_experiment\_chl\_calc.m Matlab script is used to calculate the Chl-a and Phaeopigment concentrations, after calculation of Fo-blank, Fa-blank and Fo/Fa ratios.

-Inputs: CRUISE-chl-grazing-experiments-raw.csv files with Fo, Fa, blank values and calibration coefficients Fs and r

-Outputs: CRUISE-chla-grazing-experiments-chl-calc.csv files stored in the chl-grazing-experiment-chl-calc folder

 ### Chl-a quality check